YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 * Desc: Large and Discharge.
 >Much larger and better supplied than their KMS counterparts, this line of IJN attack submarines trade synergy for heavy duty torpedoes, torpedo barrages and somewhat thicker hulls.
-About I-56... notice how it only says "AC Denial/Incapability"?
-Yes, this does mean she still procs in EN, where there is no Airspace Control at all.
 About all of them... don't mind the slower torpedoes, it's actually a benefit rather than a detriment!
 Fast torpedoes may well zip past the intended target if it moved, but slow ones have a good chance to strike that target on the way back.

 #### ![SS](/Images-for-the-Guide/AlbacoreChibi.png "Albacore") ![SS](/Images-for-the-Guide/BluegillChibi.png "USS Bluegill") ![SS](/Images-for-the-Guide/CavallaChibi.png "Delet This") ![SS](/Images-for-the-Guide/DaceChibi.png "USS Cameltoe") ![SS](/Images-for-the-Guide/I-26Chibi.png "I-26") ![SS](/Images-for-the-Guide/I-58Chibi.png "I-58") - [USS Albacore](https://azurlane.koumakan.jp/Albacore), [USS Bluegill](https://azurlane.koumakan.jp/Bluegill), [USS Cavalla](https://azurlane.koumakan.jp/Cavalla), [USS Dace](https://azurlane.koumakan.jp/Dace), [IJN I-26](https://azurlane.koumakan.jp/I-26), [IJN I-58](https://azurlane.koumakan.jp/I-58)